Trustees: Diana Cohen, Brendan Griggs, Max Saunders, John Millwood

 The Foundation would be glad to hear from dealers who have acquired paintings from estates or individual clients.
 However, please note that we research the auction market thoroughly, especially in the UK and particularly in London, but also works listed online; and it is our policy not normally to buy from dealers who have outbid us at auctions.

-If you would like to help the Foundation in any way, or be kept informed of its activities, we should be very grateful if you could complete the details below, and return to me (117 Greencroft Gardens, London NW6 3PE).
-With many thanks.
+If you would like to help the Foundation in any way, or be kept informed of its activities, we should be very grateful if you could contact us.
+For contact details and further information please visit the Foundation Website.